 - Shall contain the status of the retrieval of a Multimedia Message.
-It consists of the "MM1_notification.REQ" message described in TS 123 140 [37]. - Shall not be present in the case of a submission. - NOTE: The UICC is able to identify if the envelope corresponds to a previous submit or retrieve MMS by using the MMS Transfer File and the Multimedia Message Identifier that shall be the same between both commands.
+It consists of the "MM1_notification.REQ" message described in ETSI TS 123 140 [37]. - Shall not be present in the case of a submission. - NOTE: The UICC is able to identify if the envelope corresponds to a previous submit or retrieve MMS as the MMS Transfer File and the Multimedia Message Identifier are the same between both commands in this case.